-- Comfortable: Whether you're relaxing by the fire or sleeping under the stars, our camping hammock...
+- Comfortable: Whether you're relaxing by the fire, sleeping under the stars, or just lounging around...

 - Compact: Lightweight and convenient, our travel hammock weighs only 24oz and folds to the size of an...

-- Easy Setup: Equipped with 9ft long tree straps and carabiners, our tree hammock makes setting up a...
+- Easy Setup: Equipped with two 9ft long tree straps and carabiners, our camping hammock makes setting...